UBAutograding/devU-api/README.md

 Use [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15) (or some other sql client) for easier sql queries/ testing while developing.
 We're using [PostgresSQL](https://www.postgresql.org/) so keep that in mind while googling how to query things as the syntax and features can be slightly different across sql flavors. **[AZURE DATA STUDIO REQUIRES A POSTGRES PLUGIN TO WORK WITH POSTGRESQL](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/postgres-extension?view=sql-server-ver15)**.
 So if you want to use Azure Data Studio, you'll have to install that extension.

+### Local Auth Providers

+If you're looking for more information on how to setup auth for your developement environment, check out more info [here](./docs/localAuth.md)

 ## Working in the Project

 This project is built using